‘Tis The Season

 This might seem like common sense, but with cooler temps and long to-do lists on our minds, it’s easy to forget this basic tip, which keeps our bodies performing at their highest levels by removing toxins, carrying nutrients to cells, and so much more.

 - Fill your plate with the healthy items first.

-Having protein, fiber, and healthy fat at each meal will keep you satiated and less likely to over do the not so healthy items.
+Having protein, fiber, and healthy fat at each meal will keep you satiated and less likely to over do the not-so-healthy items.

 - Avoid the “screw it” mindset.

-If you over indulge at one meal, don’t let them snowball into an entire week or month of excess.
+If you over indulge at one meal, don’t let that snowball into an entire week or month of excess.
 Forgive yourself and move on.
 Each moment is an opportunity to make a new decision.